Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Related Works

 \section{Related Works}

 \textbf{LLMs for Math Reasoning}.
-Drawing from the Chain-of-Thought (CoT)~\cite{cot}, recent research has greatly improve the reasoning capabilities of LLMs by providing step-by-step reasoning paths.
-The main efforts are twofold: enhancing CoT prompts, such as Program-of-Thoughts~\cite{pot}, Tree-of-Thoughts~\cite{treeofthought}, and Everything-of-Thoughts~\cite{ding2023everything}, and innovating CoT-based training data for fine-tuning LLMs, like WizardMath~\cite{luo2023wizardmath} and ToRA~\cite{tora}.
+Drawing from the Chain-of-Thought (CoT)~\cite{cot}, recent research has greatly improved the reasoning capabilities of LLMs by providing step-by-step reasoning paths.
+The main efforts are twofold: enhancing CoT prompts, such as Program-of-Thoughts~\cite{pot}, Tree-of-Thoughts~\cite{treeofthought}, and Everything-of-Thoughts~\cite{ding2023everything}, and innovating CoT-based training data for fine-tuning LLMs like WizardMath~\cite{luo2023wizardmath}.

-However, most works focus on the zero-shot setting, where only task instruction and CoT prompt are provided for math problem-solving, leaving the potential of few-shot CoT largely untapped.
-This work explores the use of few-shot CoT examples to improve LLMs math reasoning capabilities.
+However, most works focus on the zero-shot setting with only task instruction or CoT prompts, leaving the potential of few-shot CoT largely untapped.
+We explore leveraging few-shot CoT learning to improve LLMs' math reasoning capabilities.